Code-Institute-Submissions/jbonjovi/README.md

 Testing link on the album tracks:
 The link open in a new page on all screen size

+Testing social media login:
+I have set up the facebook login using my personal login details.
+Once tested it did work however more redirect urls need to be added in the facebook developper app. the link on the heroku app and github will take you to a facebook login page.

 Testing the site responsiveness: http://ami.responsivedesign.is/